 Figures and facts

-Length of the Blue Stream gas pipeline: 1,213 kilometers.
+Overall length of the Blue Stream gas pipeline: 1,213 kilometers.
 Design capacity: 16 billion cubic meters per year.

-Planned length of the TurkStream offshore gas pipeline: over 930 kilometers.
+Length of the TurkStream gas pipeline: over 930 kilometers.
 Design capacity: 31.5 billion cubic meters per year.

 Russian-Turkish cooperation in the gas sector dates back to 1984 when the Governments of the Turkish Republic and the Soviet Union signed the Agreement on natural gas supplies to Turkey.

-The first long-term contract for gas deliveries to Turkey was inked in 1986 with Botas.
+The first long-term contract for gas deliveries to Turkey was inked in 1986 with Turkey’s Botas.

-On December 15, 1997, Russia and Turkey signed an Intergovernmental Agreement.
-Within the framework of that Agreement, Gazprom and Botas entered into a 25-year commercial contract for 365 billion cubic meters of gas to be delivered to Turkey via the Blue Stream gas pipeline.
+In December 1997, Russia and Turkey signed an Intergovernmental Agreement.
+Within the framework of that Agreement, Gazprom and Botas entered into a 25-year commercial contract for 365 billion cubic meters of gas to be delivered to Turkey via the transit-free Blue Stream gas pipeline.

-The construction of Blue Stream was completed in December 2002.
-The commercial supplies of gas via the pipeline started in February 2003.
+In December 2002, the Blue Stream gas pipeline was successfully commissioned.
+Commercial supplies of gas via the pipeline started in February 2003.

 In December 2014, Gazprom and Botas signed a Memorandum of Understanding to build TurkStream, a new transit-free gas pipeline from Russia to Turkey.